 For a woman to train to be a midwife in her community, her apprenticeship began with her watching the water buffalo birth during several seasons.
 The purpose of this was the following: If the water buffalo were birthing and having a straight-forward, easeful birth (the majority of the time), and the midwife apprentice tried to get close to the water buffalo or ‘help’ the water buffalo during its labor and birth, the water buffalo would KICK the apprentice.
 If a water buffalo was laboring/birthing and was having a difficult time which truly merited help (rarely), the water buffalo would ALLOW a human to come into its space.

-In the case of sitting with the birthing water buffalo – the consequences of over involvement were dangerous to the Midwife apprentice herself.
-In the case of sitting with birthing HUMAN WOMEN – the consequences to over involvement are dangerous to MOTHER AND BABY.
+In the case of sitting with the birthing water buffalo – the consequences of over-involvement were dangerous to the Midwife apprentice herself.
+In the case of sitting with birthing HUMAN WOMEN – the consequences of over-involvement are dangerous to MOTHER AND BABY.

 ‘Interventions’ have become commonplace during the childbearing continuum (pregnancy, labor, birth, postpartum), ACROSS THE WORLD.
 These interventions have become so common, they are thought to be ‘normal’ or a ‘routine’ part of ‘responsible’ tending to Mothers/babies; this has therefore NORMALIZED interventions.